ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 During one of my visit days, another prospective student told me that "choosing between offers is hard because now it's *real*."
 There's definitely this fear of closing other doors and potential futures, perhaps due to loss aversion.
 It's a decision that will dictate the next four to six years, and perhaps the rest of your academic career&mdash; no pressure!
+I just tell myself during those times that this is a good problem to have.

 > Getting into a PhD becomes a life decision moreso than a career decision.